petershin/liferay-learn/docs/dxp/latest/en/liferay-development/integrating-external-applications/creating-a-basic-custom-element.md

 ## Add the Custom Element Client Extension as a Widget

-The Custom Element is added to a page as a widget.

 1. Click *Edit* (![Edit](../../images/icon-edit-pencil.png)) at the top of any page.

 1. Add the widget to the page.
 In the Fragments and Widgets sidebar (![Fragments and Widgets](../../images/icon-plus.png)), click *Widgets*.